The Marriott, Surfers Paradise, Queensland, Australia

 Join us in sunny Queensland and meet with national and international colleagues in science education.

-Abstract submissions for presentations of research work in science education in formal and informal contexts are open.
+Abstract submissions for presentations of research work in science education in formal and informal contexts are now closed.

-The conference includes (a) paper presentations (comprising a 20-minute oral presentation and 10-minute discussion), and (b) poster presentations.
-All abstracts should be less than 300 words in length, including references.
+The conference includes (a) paper presentations (comprising a 20-minute oral presentation and 20-minute discussion), and (b) poster presentations.

 Free Registration For Graduate Student Volunteers